Rat Control

 Helpful prevention tips include:

-- Keep trash tightly sealed
+• Keep garbage tightly sealed

-- Trim tree limbs away from the roof
+• Trim tree limbs away from the roof

-- Reduce clutter in garages, attics, and storage areas
+• Reduce clutter in garages, attics, and storage areas

-- Seal openings around pipes, vents, and utility lines
+• Seal openings around pipes, vents, and utility lines

 Prevention works best when combined with a treatment plan that addresses the current infestation.

-Why Professional Rat Control Works Better
+Why Professional Rodent Control Works Better

 Store-bought products may catch or kill a few rats, but they often do not solve the root problem.
 Rats are smart, cautious, and capable of avoiding poorly placed traps or bait.
 Without a full inspection and a clear strategy, activity often continues behind the scenes.